 While some pesticides have a designated maximum contaminant limit in drinking water set by the EPA, others do not.
 It’s the EPA’s role to assess the potential hazards of pesticides to human health based on toxicity and exposure.
 When pesticides are found in water supplies, they normally are not present in high enough concentrations to cause acute or chronic health effects.

-Nearly one-third of respondents to the survey believe bottled water doesn’t contain microplastics (tiny plastic fibers and particles that result from the breakdown of larger plastics) and another 32% do not know whether it does.
-Yet the results of a 2018 study published in Frontiers in Chemistry found signs of microplastic contamination in 93% of bottled water tested.
-Further, the bottled water tested contained on average nearly twice as much microplastic contamination as was found in tap water in a previous study.
+Nearly one-third of respondents to the survey believe single-use bottled water doesn’t contain microplastics (tiny plastic fibers and particles that result from the breakdown of larger plastics) and another 32% do not know whether it does.
+Yet the results of a 2018 study published in Frontiers in Chemistry found signs of microplastic contamination in 93% of single-use bottled water tested.
+Further, the single-use bottled water tested contained on average nearly twice as much microplastic contamination as was found in tap water in a previous study.

-Scientists are unclear on what effects microplastics have on human health, but consumers can reduce their exposure by consuming less bottled water and taking other steps to reduce their plastic waste.
+Scientists are unclear on what effects microplastics have on human health, but consumers can reduce their exposure by consuming less single-use bottled water and taking other steps to reduce their plastic waste.

 Nearly half of respondents to the survey (45%) believe drinking sparkling water while eating aids in digestion.
 To make water “sparkling,” it is infused with carbon dioxide gas under pressure.
 Sparkling water hydrates consumers just as well as still water, but there’s little evidence that it contributes to better digestion.